georgeglarson/deep-research-privacy/SECURITY.md

 **Please do not report security vulnerabilities through public GitHub issues.**

-Instead, please report them via email to george.g.larson@gmail.com.
+Instead, please report them via email to george.g.larson@pm.me.

 You should receive a response within 48 hours.
 If for some reason you do not, please follow up via email to ensure we received your original message.